 From jack o’lanterns to polar bears, some amazing things happen around the world in October.
 Whether you’re planning a spontaneous last-minute getaway or daydreaming about a future trip, these are our picks of the best places in the world to visit during October.

 Or take a different route and enjoy mild weather and few crowds in Hawaii.
 Although the rainy season does make a slow start in October, the Big Island stays fairly dry with temperatures in the mid to high 20’s.

-Hop, skip and jump across to the USA’s neighbours, who are also experiencing a colourful change in season.
+Hop, skip and jump across to the USA’s neighbours, who are also experiencing a colourful change in season during October.
 Pack according to which Canadian province you’re visiting, because some get pretty chilly!
 Rug up and travel north to Churchill, Manitoba.
 Churchill is the self-proclaimed polar bear capital of the world and October is bear-watching season.

 The Atacama Desert is the driest in the world, excluding the north and south poles.
 It is pretty temperate year-round, but October brings fewer tourists and lower costs.
 The flat, red moonscape is a stark contrast to the Torres del Paine National Park in Patagonia.
 This Chilean gem is packed full of mountains, glaciers, lakes and rivers.